 We have applied, and we intend to continue applying, for patents covering aspects of our current drug candidates, any future drug candidates, or other proprietary technologies and their uses that we deem appropriate.
 However, we may not be able to apply for patents on certain aspects of our current or future drug candidates, proprietary technologies and their uses in a timely fashion, at a reasonable cost, in all jurisdictions, or at all, and any potential patent coverage we obtain may not be sufficient to prevent substantial competition.
-As of June 30, 2023, Novosteo LLC, our wholly owned subsidiary, is the owner of record of one pending Patent Cooperation Treaty patent application related to certain uses of NOV004.
+As of March 31, 2023, Novosteo LLC, our wholly owned subsidiary, is the owner of record of one additional pending Patent Cooperation Treaty patent application.